-It is the Company's intention, pursuant to Shareholder approval at this General Meeting, to distribute its Juno Shares and Seed Capital Shares to its existing Shareholders, as at the Record Date, in-specie in proportion to each Shareholders existing Shareholding (Distribution).
-Juno Shares distributed to existing Shareholders under the Distribution will have been issued at a deemed issue price of \$0.25 per Juno Share.
+It is the Company's intention, pursuant to Shareholder approval at this General Meeting, to agree with Juno for the cancellation of the existing 120 million Juno Shares held by the Company (Cancellation) on condition that Juno issues to the Company's existing Shareholders, as at the Record Date, 120 million new Juno Shares in-specie in proportion to each Shareholders existing Shareholding (Distribution).
+The new Juno Shares issued to existing Shareholders under the Distribution will be issued at a deemed issue price of \$0.25 per Juno Share.

-The Distribution of Juno Shares will result in a reduction of capital in the Company (Share Capital Reduction).
+The Cancellation of the Juno Shares held by the Company will result in a reduction of capital in the Company (Share Capital Reduction).
 Accordingly, the Company is seeking Shareholder approval to give effect to the Distribution and Share Capital Reduction.